braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 1. Go to **Analytics** > **AI Item Recommendation**.
 2. Select **Create Prediction** > **AI Item Recommendation**.

 You can also choose to create a recommendation straight from an individual catalog.
-From the **Catalogs** page, select your catalog and click **Create Recommendation**.
+Select your catalog from the **Catalogs** page and click **Create Recommendation**.

 ### Step 1: Add recommendation details